Prerequisite: A course that you must have ordinarily attempted all elements of before you are permitted to register for another particular course.

-You must pass the following before this half course may be attempted:
+You must attempt the following before this half course may be taken:

 - MT2116 Abstract mathematics

 This is an introduction to an exciting and relatively new area of mathematical application.
 It is concerned with the valuation (pricing) of ‘financial derivatives’.
 These are contracts which are bought or sold in exchange for the promise of some kind of payment in the future, usually contingent upon the share-price then prevailing (of a specified share, or share index).

 The course reviews the financial environment and some of the financial derivatives traded on the market.
 It then introduces the mathematical tools which enable the modelling of the fluctuations in share prices.
 Inevitably these are modelled by equations containing a random term.
 It is this term which introduces risk; it is shown how to counterbalance the risks by putting together portfolios of shares and derivatives so that risks temporarily cancel each other out and this strategy is repeated over time.
 As this procedure resembles hedging a bet – that is, betting both ways - one talks of dynamic hedging.
 The yield of a temporarily riskless portfolio is equated to the rate of return offered by a safe deposit bank account (that is a riskless bank rate) which is assumed to exist; this equation assumes that the market which values shares and derivatives actually is in equilibrium and hence eliminates the opportunities of ‘arbitrage’ (such as making sure profit from, say, buying cheap and selling dear).